Cerebral Palsy Treatment Options

 - Coordination and balance development drills

-Physical therapy has been shown to be highly beneficial, especially when started very early on in the child's development.
+Physical therapy is highly beneficial.
+One key is starting as early as possible child's development which is why early diagnosis of cerebral palsy is important.
 Research has demonstrated that starting physical therapy treatment before the child is 12 months old significantly improves long-term treatment outcomes and quality of life.Occupational Therapy

 As a supplement to physical therapy, most children with cerebral palsy receive regularly occupational therapy as part of their treatment program.
 Occupational therapy is like a more focused version of physical therapy.
 While PT works on gross motor movements and muscle rehabilitation, occupational therapy is aimed more at fine motor development.